Flavor structure of the energy-momentum tensor form factors of the proton: Conclusions

-\textit{Conclusions.--} The general isovector-vector form factors of the nucleon enable us to perform the flavor decomposition of the nucleon gravitational form factors, which reveal novel features for the mechanical properties of the nucleon.
-While the up-quark contributions dominate over the nucleon mass and spin, the $D$-term form factor is governed by the down-quark contribution.
-The nucleon isovector cosmological constant-term form factor arises from the nonconservation of the isovector energy-momentum tensor-like current.
-This yields the flavor-decomposed the cosmological constant-term form factors that do not vanish.
-They exhibit partial internal pressure and energy inside a nucleon, which are canceled each other.
-It results in vanishing the nucleon cosmological constant.
-In conclusion, the flavor-decomposed cosmological constants shed light on how the quarks describe the mechanics of the nucleon.
+The general isovector-vector form factors of the proton enable us to perform the flavor decomposition of the proton energy-momentum tensor form factors, which reveal novel features for the mechanical properties of the proton.
+While the up-quark contributions dominate the proton light-front momentum and spin form factors, the up- and down-quark contributions to the $D$ term form factor are rather well balanced.
+However, in contrast to the light-front momentum and spin form factors, the magnitude of the down-quark contribution is slightly larger than that of the up-quark contribution.
+The proton isovector $\bar{c}$ form factor arises from the nonconservation of the isovector energy-momentum tensor-like current.
+This yields the flavor-decomposed the $\bar{c}$ form factors that do not vanish.
+They exhibit partial internal pressure and energy inside a proton, which are canceled each other.
+It results in vanishing the proton $\bar{c}$ form factor.
+In conclusion, the flavor-decomposed $\bar{c}$ form factors shed light on how the quarks describe the mechanics in the proton.